StormSurgeLive/asgs/README-perlbrew.txt

   cpanm Perl::Tidy
-  which perltidy      # should point to the version of perltidy installed by cpanm cp PERL/perltidyrc ~/.perltidyrc # ASGS standard perltidy options
+  which perltidy      # should point to the version of perltidy installed by cpanm

+  # make sure you're in the asgs scripts directory, then copy the tidy file to $HOME as follows:

+  cp PERL/perltidyrc ~/.perltidyrc # ASGS standard perltidy options

   The use of perltidy is outside the scope of this README, but a quick start for anyone using vim is as follows.